-An American, the daughter of an artist, Murdoch took up photography in the late 1890s.
-She was a competent monochrome photographer but following the introduction of the Lumiere Autochrome process for colour photography in 1907 Murdoch concentrated almost exclusively on colour photography.
+American and the daughter of an artist, Helen Messinger Murdoch took up photography in the late 1890s.
+She was a competent monochrome photographer, but following the introduction of the Lumiere Autochrome process for colour photography, in 1907 Murdoch concentrated almost exclusively on colour photography.

 Murdoch joined the Royal Photographic Society in 1911, becoming a fellow of the society the following year.
 A frequent visitor to Europe she showed her work at a number of venues, including the Wigmore Street Gallery and the Halcyon Women’s Club.
 In October 1913 she gave a talk illustrated with her lantern slides to a packed meeting of the Royal Photographic Society.